TEAMMATES/teammates/docs/performance-testing.md

 # Performance Testing

-TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for performance testing.
+TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for performance testing, and [`jmeter-gradle-plugin`](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin) for automating the processes of running performance tests and generating reports.
 The relevant files are located in the `src/jmeter/` directory.
 The JMeter tests are the `.jmx` files located in the `src/jmeter/tests/` directory.

-TEAMMATES uses the [`jmeter-gradle-plugin`](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin) for automating the processes of running performance tests and generating reports.

 ## Performance Test Workflow

-Before running a performance test, you need to setup the relevant data in the GAE datastore.
+Before running a performance test, you need to setup the relevant data in the datastore.
-To facilitate this, there are Java scripts in the `teammates.performance.scripts` package (`src/jmeter/java/teammates/performance/scripts/` directory).
+To facilitate this, there are Java scripts in the `teammates.performance.scripts` package.

 There are 3 steps involved in doing a performance test:

 1. Setting up the data: This is done by executing the relevant Java script in the `setup` package (e.g. `SetupStudentProfileTest`).
-    Executing the scrip will:
+    Executing the script will:
     1. Create the relevant TEAMMATES JSON data for the datastore.
 It is stored as `src/jmeter/resources/data/testName.json`.
     1. Create the relevant CSV Config data for the JMeter test plan.
 It is stored as `src/jmeter/resources/data/testNameConfig.csv`.
     1. Create the entities in the datastore using the JSON data.
 This can be verified by checking your [local datastore](http://localhost:8080/_ah/admin/datastore).